+II.
+Turkeys during the 3 weeks prior to departure to the slaughterhouse.
+The results of the analysis on the samples must be known before the animals leave for the slaughterhouse.
 Sampling of all the flocks on a holding in the course of own checks shall be performed by the holder and the veterinarian responsible for the holding, or may be carried out by qualified staff of the laboratory performing the analyses.
-The veterinarian responsible for the holding shall verify that the sampling protocol is being observed in accordance with the conditions set in this programme.
+The veterinarian responsible for the holding be for the holding protocol is in accordance with the conditions laid down in this programme.